 - ½ cup + 4 tablespoons freshly grated Parmesan cheese, divided

 - ⅓ cup chopped fresh basil leaves, plus extra for serving

 - 1 (8-ounce) ball fresh mozzarella cheese, thinly sliced

-Set the squash aside for 10 minutes, until slightly cooled.
-(Careful, it will still be hot!)
-Using a fork, scrape the squash to loosen it from the skin and transfer all the squash flesh to a colander, reserving the squash shells.
-Using your hands, firmly press the squash to drain any excess moisture.
-Transfer the squash to a large mixing bowl, and add the marinara sauce, ½ cup of the Parmesan, the basil, 1 teaspoon salt, and ½ teaspoon pepper.
+- Set the squash aside for 10 minutes, until slightly cooled.
+Using a fork, scrape the squash to loosen it from the skin (See Tip) and transfer to a large mixing bow.
+Add the marinara sauce, ½ cup of the Parmesan, the basil, 1 teaspoon salt, and ½ teaspoon pepper.
 Mix thoroughly, then divide the mixture between the reserved squash shells.